 Step 1: “Focus on the User”

 These seed ideas provide a basis for thinking how to approach focusing on “the user”:

 - How might we improve health in everyday places?

 - All good prototypes start from an initial spark of an idea.
 In a full human-centered design process, you would take time in the Inspiration phase to understand your users up front and frame the opportunities through synthesis.

-Include a wide variety of ideas that cover all types of design forms — products, services, and environments.
+When thinking about how best to collaborate with others, include a wide variety of ideas that cover all types of design forms — products, services, and environments.

 - Defer Judgement